This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 We care about a clean university.

 Just like at home: separating waste, conserving resources and producing as little waste as possible.
 We act as many people do at home.
 We use environmentally friendly detergents in the areas that we clean ourselves.
-These can be kept in a closed material cycle according to the closed-loop principle (including detergents made from renewable raw materials, packaging made from recycled materials).
+These can be kept in a closed material cycle according to the circular economy principle (including detergents made from renewable raw materials, packaging made from recycled materials).

-As for our own waste, we calculate the greenhouse gas emissions from the invoiced waste volumes using emission factors.
+As for our own waste, we calculate the greenhouse gas emissions from the invoiced waste volumes using scientific emission factors.

 This is how waste volumes have developed: